ahmadjubran/reading-notes/Code301/Read01/README.md

 # Introduction to React and Components

-## What Is React?

-**React** is a declarative, efficient, and flexible JavaScript library for building user interfaces.
-It lets you compose complex UIs from small and isolated pieces of code called “**components**”.

 ## What Is A Component?

-- **Components** are reusable pieces of code that we can compose into larger components.
+**Components** are reusable pieces of code that we can compose into larger components.

-- We use **components** to tell React what we want to see on the screen.
-When our data changes, React will efficiently update and re-render our components.

 ## Characteristics of Components